openshift-labs/lab-build-an-operator/workshop/content/using-the-operator-sdk/05-load-crd-into-the-cluster.md

 oc describe crd/podsets.app.example.com
 ```

-This will display details about the custom resource described by the CRD.
+This will display details about the custom resource type defined by the CRD.
 To perform queries against the schema, you can use `oc explain`.

 To see the custom attributes added to the `spec` for the custom resource, run: